steemit/wallet/docs/AI-driver/02-auth.md

-**Pitfall:** if you add a new POST endpoint, `verifyCSRF` must be the first thing after method dispatch, before `request.json()` — malformed-JSON handling after CSRF avoids turning attacker garbage into 5xx (login route currently violates this and returns 500 on bad JSON; don't copy it).
+**Pitfall:** if you add a new POST endpoint, `verifyCSRF` must be the first thing after method dispatch, before `request.json()` — malformed-JSON handling after CSRF avoids turning attacker garbage into 5xx.
+Parse the body inside its own try/catch and return 400 on failure (the login route does this; copy that pattern, do not let a parse throw reach the outer catch).

 ## Private keys on the client